Fall of the Western Roman Empire: Partial recovery in the Balkans, internal corruption and financial desperation

 Theodosius's financial position must have been difficult, since he had to pay for expensive campaigning from a reduced tax base.
 The business of subduing barbarian warbands also demanded substantial gifts of precious metal.
 At least one extra levy provoked desperation and rioting, in which the emperor's statues were destroyed.
 Nevertheless, he is represented as financially generous as emperor, though frugal in his personal life.
 By the end of the 380s, Theodosius and the court were in Mediolanum, and northern Italy was experiencing a period of prosperity for the great landowners who took advantage of the court's need for food, "turning agrarian produce into gold", while repressing and misusing the poor who grew it and brought it in.
 Paulinus the Deacon, notary of Ambrose the bishop of Milan, described these men as creating a court where "everything was up for sale".
 Ambrose himself preached a series of sermons aimed at his wealthy constituents, asserting that avarice leads to a breakdown in society.

 For centuries, Theodosius was regarded as a champion of Christian orthodoxy who decisively stamped out paganism.
-His predecessors Constantine, Constantius II, and Valens had all been semi-Arians, whereas Theodosius supported Nicene Christianity which eventually became the orthodox version of Christology for most later Christian churches - his Edict of Thessalonica described Arian Christians as "foolish madmen".
+His predecessors Constantine, Constantius II, and Valens had all been semi-Arians, whereas Theodosius supported Nicene Christianity which eventually became the orthodox version of Christology for most later Christian churches—his Edict of Thessalonica described Arian Christians as "foolish madmen".
 Therefore, as far as Ambrose and the Christian literary tradition that followed him were concerned, Theodosius deserved most of the credit for the final triumph of Christianity.
-Modern scholars see this as a Christian interpretation of history rather than as a representation of history.
+Modern scholars see this as a Christian interpretation of history.
 Theodosius did not stamp out paganism, which continued into the seventh century.